What is SHAKEN/STIR?

 Similarly, if you have enabled voicemail via email, the subject line of the voice email will also indicate either “Scam Likely” or “Verified” to help you filter the email messages more easily.

 If you experience issues receiving incoming calls from a specific number, make sure to check your Call Blocking settings.
-To report any inbound call screening/blocking issues, please send an email to callblockingerror@magicjack.com
+To report any inbound call screening/blocking issues, please send an email to callblockingerror@magicjack.com for investigation.
+Be sure to include the date and time of the call with the phone number that was dialed and the phone number that it was dialed from.

 Was this article helpful?